Smiles from the threshold of the year to come,

 Dr. Lucey's research includes studies into the biology of OCD which were completed while a JNP Moore Research Fellow at St. Patricks.
 Later while a Wellcome Trust Junior Fellow at the Institute of Psychiatry, University of London, he studied the use of functional brain-imaging to examine the biology of OCD, Panic disorder and Post-traumatic Disorder.
 In October 2006 he attended Harvard School of Public Health for "Leadership Development for Physicians in Academic Medical Centres" and again in 2008 for "Forces for Change" in health services.

-2:45pm Dr Helen Sheridan, Associate Professor of Natural product Chemistry & Head of Natural Product Drug Discovery Group School of Pharmacy and Pharmaceutical Sciences Trinity College
+Associate Professor of Natural Product Chemistry, School of Pharmacy and Pharmaceutical Sciences, Trinity College

 “Creating Balance and Finding Happiness”